Loyalty rewards programs can significantly increase customer engagement and retention.

 The explainer page should also have a clear call-to-action button for interested users to enroll in the program.

-Well-implemented loyalty programs help increase repeat sales and improve conversion rates.
+Well-implemented loyalty rewards programs help increase repeat sales and improve conversion rates.
 Customers are much less likely to abandon their shopping carts if they are earning loyalty points for future discounts, so users landing on your website should immediately know that they can take advantage of a loyalty program.

 Here are three ways you can alert them to your program: